Why are 50-plus Women

 Where they shop is worth noting too, because older women continue to find the physical store important across all categories.
 Yet they’re also well connected — digitally researching products and shopping.
 More than one-third of women in their 50s and older shop online, according to our How America Shops® report, “Channel Shifting Everyday.”

-Beyond Cosmetics, here’s how they spend in other categories and channels:
+Beyond Cosmetics, here’s how women over 50 spend in other categories and channels:

 Apparel: Nearly half of Gen X and Boomer women (47% and 51% respectively), purchased apparel in physical stores in the past year.
 Among Millennials, 36% bought apparel in-store.
 Online, only 11% of each demographic purchased clothes.